chunduri11/session-9_RL/Readme.md

 1. We use critic-model(Q1) to update the actor model, by applying graiant ascent on the Q-value approximation function.
 2. Rather than doing gradinat ascent on Q-value, we are doing gradint descent on negative of Q-value.
 3. For every two critic-model updtes, we update the actor-model once.
-This is to delay the actor-model update, to avaoid instant updates to critics for stability.
+This is to delay the actor-model update, to avoid instant updates to critics for stability.

 <p align="center">
   <img src="https://github.com/pasumarthi/EVA/blob/master/Phase2/images/Step13.jpg" width="350" >